Mutual of Omaha Life Insurance Review

 Many high-risk applicants with preexisting health conditions or a family history of diseases find assurance in Mutual of Omaha's guaranteed issue policies.
-On the other hand, if you are in good health and do not have any major health problems may find better rates at one of many other great life insurance companies to choose from.
+On the other hand, applicants in good health who do not have any major health problems may find better rates at one of many other great life insurance companies to choose from.

 About Mutual of Omaha

 Mutual of Omaha is a Nebraska based financial services company established in 1909.
 The company, initially known as, the Mutual Benefit Health & Accident Association, had a presence limited to Nebraska.
 In the early half of the twentieth century, though, the company managed to rapidly expand its presence all over the country.
 By 1958, the company had paid over $1 billion in benefits to its policyholders.

 Today, Mutual of Omaha is a Fortune 500 company and one of the top-rated insurers in the country.
 They offer a wide array of products and services including life insurance, health insurance, disability insurance, annuities, banking, and investment services.

-For a large number of Americans, particularly those who grew up in the 60’s and 70’s, the Mutual of Omaha is better known as the sponsor of Wild Kingdom, which was an extremely popular TV show which remained on the air for more than 20 years during its run.
+For many Americans, particularly those who grew up in the 60s and 70s, the Mutual of Omaha is better known as the sponsor of Wild Kingdom, which was an extremely popular TV show that remained on air for more than 20 years during its run.

 Mutual of Omaha has consistently received highly positive ratings from leading rating agencies over the years.
-Given below are its current ratings.
+Below are the brand’s current ratings.